mixxxdj/manual/source/chapters/hardware.rst

 Using Mixxx with a DJ mixer requires an audio interface with at least 4 mono outputs (2 stereo pairs) to send Mixxx's decks to the mixer's stereo channels.
-Some DJ mixers have a USB :ref:`audio interface <hardware-audio-interface>` built into them.
+Some DJ mixers have a USB :ref:`audio interface <hardware-audio-interfaces>` built into them.
 This lets Mixxx send unmixed audio files directly to the mixer without needing a separate stand-alone audio interface.